teast/Avalonia.GroupBox/README.md

 # GroupBox
-This is my try to do an GroupBox much like WPF.
+This is my try to do an GroupBox component for AValoniaUI much like WPF.

 # How to compile
 * Check out the code.